vmware-tanzu/velero/site/content/docs/v1.11/customize-installation.md

 ### Update resource requests and limits after install

-After installation you can adjust the resource requests and limits in the Velero Deployment spec or node-agent DaemonSet spec, if you are using the File System Backup.
+After installation you can adjust the resource requests and limits in the Velero Deployment spec or node-agent DeamonSet spec, if you are using the File System Backup.

 **Velero pod**